-We have a long-established corporate culture of emphasizing integrity, honesty, and the highest ethical standards, and require all to remain in compliance with our Standards of Conduct.
+We have a long-established corporate culture of emphasizing integrity, honesty, and the highest ethical standards, and require all employees, Officers and Directors to remain in compliance with our Standards of Conduct.
 Our SVP, Audit, Enterprise Risk and Compliance has overall responsibility for administering the Standards of Conduct under the oversight of the Audit Committee.